 On a separate note, be sure to keep mouse or rat poisons away from your dogs.
 If your dogs accidentally get into them and ingest them, the chemical in the poison may react by suppressing your dog’s ability to use this essential vitamin in their bodies.

-This can result in hemorrhage or even death if this is not treated immediately.
+This can result in hemorrhage if this is not treated immediately.

 Fun Fact: Mulberries also contain vitamins B6 and vitamins C. But are they safe for doggy consumption?
 Check out Can Dogs Eat Mulberries? to find out!